Wodan58/42minjoy/doc/JOYimplJOY.md

 This is a small version of Joy and because of that has fewer bugs than the full version.

-The reason for maintaining this version of Joy is that it is an order of magnitude smaller than the full version.
+The reason for maintaining this version of Joy is that it can serve as a test environment for new features, precisely because it is smaller than the full version and also there is no need to have it fully compatible with the full version.

 And it has some features that are not present in full Joy, such as scantime expression evaluation.